 Born and raised in Yorkshire, after several years in retail accounting in Leeds, I spent thirty years working in higher education libraries in Cambridge and London, and have extensive experience of staff training and performance, particularly in dealing with change.
 Having returned to Yorkshire in retirement, I hope I bring skills and experience to contribute to the community of St Stephen’s and to the governance of the school.
 Mrs Boulton is a foundation governor.

-Miss Armstrong is a Staff governor.
+Mrs Moon is a Staff governor.
 I have been a teacher for 6 years, spending four of these years at Saint Stephen’s.
 Recently, I have become a member of the senior leadership team.
 I have lived in Skipton for most of my life (apart from my stint at University).
-I live with my lovely cat and dog, and am due to become Mrs Moon at the end of this school year!

 I have always been proud to be a teacher at St. Stephen's.
 It is fair to say the school has been on a journey, which I have also been on every step of the way.
 This is why the school and its children mean so much to me.